 A low-carb alternative to a family favourite, this pizza is designed to boost your vegetable intake without boosting your waistline.
 It serves 2, so share with a friend/ family member.
-I haven’t personally tried this as I’m vegan and nut-intolerant but my husband sampled it and gave it the thumbs up!

 Image credit: Adrian Lawrence

 - 70g (2½oz) Parmesan cheese, grated

 - 150ml (¼ pint) fresh tomato sauce or shop-bought passata

 - 125g (4½oz) mozzarella, sliced, or 6–8 mini balls